 - another table

-- a mapping, e.g. dict
+- a mapping, or struct

 - an expression in a character string

-- a collection of conditions as a list, tuple, or Pandas DataFrame
+- a collection of conditions as a struct or cell array

-- a Boolean expression (True or False)
+- a Boolean expression (true or false)

-- an AndList

-- a Not object

-- · a query expression
+- a query expression

 As the restriction and exclusion operators are complementary, queries can be constructed using both operators that will return the same results.
 For example, the queries A & cond and A - Not(cond) will return the same entities.